Isolus/ntwitter/README.md

 Asynchronous Twitter client API for node.js
 ===========================================

-[ntwitter](http://github.com/AvianFlu/ntwitter) is an improved version of jdub's [node-twitter](http://github.com/jdub/node-twitter), which in turn was inspired by, and uses some code from, technoweenie's [twitter-node](http://github.com/technoweenie/twitter-node).
+[twitter-ng](http://github.com/Isolus/twitter-ng) is an improved version of AvianFlu's [ntwitter](http://github.com/AvianFlu/ntwitter) which is based on jdub's [node-twitter](http://github.com/jdub/node-twitter), which in turn was inspired by, and uses some code from, technoweenie's [twitter-node](http://github.com/technoweenie/twitter-node).

 ## Installation

-You can install ntwitter and its dependencies with npm: `npm install ntwitter`.
+You can install ntwitter and its dependencies with npm: `npm install twitter-ng`.

 ## Getting started